dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 Use this query to fetch all dimensions for a metric.

-Note, `metrics` is a required argument that lists with one or multiple metrics in it.
+Note, `metrics` is a required argument that lists one or multiple metrics in it.

 ```bash
 select * from {{